Hi.

 • CSS frameworks like Bootstrap, compiled from source and customized to the project whenever possible

-• Developer tooling like npm, Parcel and gulp
+• Developer tooling like npm, Parcel and Docker

 CMSes and Platforms: